olliejday/rl-algorithms/run/README.md

     * RoboschoolHalfCheetah-v1
     * RoboschoolAnt-v1

+All experiments (except some that are highly expensive to run), are run over three random seeds.
+Plots then show mean and standard deviation across seeds to give a more reliable indicator of the algorithms' behaviour.

 For some of the environments that multiple algorithms were run on, we include plots to compare the training and performance of the different algorithms.
 These are included in the /run/compare directory.
 They use the returns for episodes gathered during training